dotnet/AspNetCore.Docs/mvc/migration/migratingfrommvc5.rst

 - Minifies the JavaScript and CSS files.
 - Bundles (concatenates) the JavaScript and CSS files.

-See `Using Gulp with ASP.NET 5 and Visual Studio <https://docs.asp.net/en/latest/client-side/using-gulp.html>`__.
+See :ref:`Using Gulp with ASP.NET 5 and Visual Studio <aspnet:using-gulp>`.

 NPM
 ---